ZIPANG

 screen shot screen shot

-Zipang was originally a movie directed by Kaizo Hayasahi.
-The main character, called Jigoku, comes across a magical sword that can transport its owner to Zipangu, another dimensional mystical world and its Palace of Gold.
-Obviously, Pack-in-video mixed Zipang and Tecmo's arcade puzzle game Solomon's Keys released in 1986 and ended up with the PC-Engine version of the game, the original wizard and its wand being substituted to Jigoku and his sword.
-This version could be defined as the Solomon's Keys adapation for the PC Engine with a Zipang theme.
+Zipang (also known as Jipangu) is a Japanese feature film directed by Kaizō Hayasahi and originally released in 1990.
+The main character, called Jigoku Gokurakumaru, comes across a magical sword that can transport its owner to Zipangu, an extra-dimentional and mystical world (with a city of gold at its center).
+Obviously, Pack-in-video mixed Zipang and Tecmo's classic arcade puzzle game Solomon's Keys (released in 1986) and ended up with the PC-Engine version of the game (the original wizard and its wand being substituted to Jigoku and his magic sword).
+This version could be defined as the conversion of Solomon's Keys for the PC Engine system, with a Zipang theme glued to it...

 S